![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 AC Executive chair class (EC)

-AC Executive Chair Class is only found on the most important Shatabdi Express, Vande Bharat Express & Tejas Express trains.
-Seats are arranged 2+2 across the car width, and on Shatabdi Expresses food & drink is included in the fare, served at your seat.
-The more modern type of car is shown here, found on the morning Delhi to Agra Bhopal Shatabdi and the Delhi to Jaipur & Ajmer Ajmer Shatabdi.
-Note that online booking systems may not distinguish between AC Executive Chair class & AC1 sleepers, both are shown as AC1 or 1A.
-Photo courtesy of Simon Smidt.
-Seat numbering plan, AC Chair cars.
+AC Executive Chair Class is only found on the high-quality Shatabdi Express, Vande Bharat Express & Tejas Express trains.
+Seats are arranged 2+2 across the car width, basic pre-packaged food & drink is included in the fare, served at your seat.
+It's also known as First AC Chair class.
+Seat numbering plan for AC Chair cars.

 AC Chair class (CC)